Madold/ChatGptApp/README.md

 ## Used architecture
 - MVVM

+## Used design patterns and principles
+- Singleton
+- SOLID

 ## Instalation
 Clone the project with Android Studio and compile it, **remember to put your own API-KEY in the ChatGPTApiInterceptor file**